 - 1.16660 - 1.16650 = 0.00010

 In other words, the difference is 1 pip.
-You will have made $10.
-If we work through these sample numbers from a different angle, we can further illustrate what a pip is in trading.
+You will have made a profit of $10.
+If we work through these sample numbers from a different angle, we can further illustrate the answer to, 'what is a pip in Forex?'.

 Forex pip value (1 lot)